 "Local Dynamics of War"

-I am an active-duty U.S. Army colonel now serving at U.S. Army North, where I serve as the top long-range planner (G5, Deputy Chief of Staff for Plans) for Homeland Defense, Defense Support of Civil Authorities, and Theater Security Cooperation .
-As a military professional and a political theorist, my driving aim is to integrate cutting-edge, scholarly perspectives on politics, military interventions, and ethics into professional military education, military planning, and strategy formulation.
+I am an active-duty U.S. Army colonel now serving as a professor at the U.S. Army War College in Carlisle Barracks, PA , where I teach in the Department of National Security and Strategy.
+As a military professional and a political theorist, my driving aim is to integrate cutting-edge, scholarly perspectives on politics, military intervention, and ethics into professional military education, military planning, and strategy formulation.

 My desire is to improve military thinking along two lines.
 First, I want to help military professionals attain a critical understanding of the places where we go, with a special emphasis on the reciprocal causal links between violence and sociopolitical conditions.
 Hence, I am an advocate of "Arguing the Operational Environment (OE)."
 Second, I want to help military professionals--working alongside our civilian and international partners--to produce multiple, creative interventions to be applied ethically, simultaneously, and experimentally in the world.
 This skill is vitally necessary throughout the range of military operations.
 I think political science, including political theory, can help.
 My effort to cultivate this skill--via exposure to political science--in the military classroom is called the "Local Dynamics of War."